usnistgov/ACE/README.md

 [Adding data source in Grafana](https://grafana.com/docs/grafana/latest/features/datasources/influxdb/)

-#### Kafka
+#### Event Streaming

-ACE services can be configured to publish results to a Kafka topic.
-Services can be written to consume analytic results from these topics for use by other programs or for displaying data to a user through a UI or log.
+ACE services can be configured to publish results to a message queue using event streaming platforms such as Kafka and NATS (support for both is included with the ACE library).
+Services can be written to consume analytic results from these queues for use by other programs or for displaying data to a user through a UI or log.
-Kafka is deployed as part of ACE within `Docker-Compose`.
-Each analytic writes to the Kafka broker with the analytic metadata.
-This includes:
+NATS is deployed as part of ACE within `Docker-Compose`.

-For more information regarding Kafka, please refer to the [documentation.](https://kafka.apache.org/documentation/)
+For more information regarding NATS, please refer to the [documentation.](https://nats.io/)